 Folding in Poker

 Folding in poker is the act of surrendering your hand and ending your involvement in the pot.
-By folding, you don’t have to match the current bet, but you give up your right to win the hand.
+By folding, you don’t have to match the current bet, but you give up your chance to win the hand.

 Knowing when to fold is extremely important, as folding when you have the worst of it is going to save you substantial amounts of money in the long run, and you know what they say; money saved is money earned!